splunk/observability-workshop/content/en/tko/session-6/lab1.md

 So they are stuck where we are, quite often.

-OK, enough fun ..let's make this easier for our developer... and show off some Splunk APM Scale !
+OK, enough fun ..let's make this easier for our developer... and show off some Splunk APM Scale!

-Ok exit your editor:
+OK, exit your editor:

-edit nano CTRL-X ( DO NOT SAVE IF MODIFIED )
+Edit nano CTRL-X ( DO NOT SAVE IF MODIFIED )

 ## Custom Attribution